fedighanmi/Tree_Survival_Project/README.md

 ## Overview

-The goal of this project is to provide a user-friendly functions for basic dataset analysis.
+The goal of this project is to provide user-friendly functions for basic dataset analysis.
 It includes functionalities for performing basic preprocessing, cleaning and visualizing results.

 ### Installation